 This screen displays positions of satellite and the logged data.
 Touch a left top button to switch the result to display.

-- Satellites: Displays the satellite positions by the chart and the table. - Console: Displays the logged data received from GPS receiver.
+- Satellites: Displays the satellite positions by the chart and the table. - Console: Displays the logged data received from GPS receiver or GNSS receiver.

 Touch to start a test.